StaticGamerYT-India/Music-Player-GO/PRIVACY.md

 ## Disclaimer

-Music-Player-GO app is developed to be used basically for playing and listening to music stored on your device.
+StaticTunes app is developed to be used basically for playing and listening to music stored on your device.
 The developer will not be held accountable for how you decide to use this software and will not be liable for any losses and/or damages in connection with the use of the software.

 <HR>